Varedis/Varedis.github.io/_posts/2015-01-30-learn-nodejs.markdown

 In this short tutorial we should have provided an introduction into the basics of creating a Node web server, package installation and working with part of the **MEAN** stack.
 There is much more to discover and the next tutorial will expand on the **MEAN** stack we have created so far.

+Source code for what we have created in this tutorial can be found here: [github](https://github.com/Varedis/Learn-nodejs-in-30-minutes){:target="_blank"}

 [nodejs-site]:      http://nodejs.org/
 [node-api-docs]:    http://nodejs.org/api/